appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

   }}
   ```

-4. Modify any field and click the **Save** button to test that the ticket details are updated in the database and in the List.
+4. Modify any field and click the **Save** button to ensure the ticket details update is visible in the database and the List.

 ## Next steps
 [Add Comments on Tickets](/getting-started/tutorials/customer-support-tool/comments-on-tickets)